Becoming an Optician in Maine

 There are no on-campus optician programs offered in Maine, which is why many individuals opt for on-the-job training before becoming licensed.
-If, however, you’d like to take a formal education program, the Penn Foster Career School offers an online Optician Career Diploma Program that can be completed in as few as seven months.
+If, however, you’d like to take a formal education program, the Penn Foster College offers an online Optician Exam Prep Career Diploma Program that can be completed in as few as seven months.
 While many places of employment do provide on-the-job training, having a diploma from Penn Foster would most definitely help you stand out from the competition.

 Outlook and Salaries for Opticians in Maine